administer-org/documentation/AOS/legal/privacy.md

 ## Logs
 When a request is made, we log the IP, Roblox place ID (if any), timestamp, request method, status code, server processing time, and any other request-specific logs for debugging purposes.
 The logs are purged weekly at midnight and are generally not read unless there is a service disruption caused by the backend code, at which point they are lost forever.
 We cannot recover purged logs.

+## Analytics

+We use a self-hosted [Plausible CE](https://plausibe.io) instance for collecting the URLs which are accessed the most over our AOS Nodes.
+Like version collecting, this cannot be opted out of because it is collected at a system level.
+Your Place ID is forwarded in the User-Agent header, but we cannot read it on our dashboard to ensure your privacy is maintained.
+All we know is what endpoints are being hit and how often, not by who or for what purpose.

 ## European Rights (GDPR)